Ningreka/EV-Eye/README.md

 ```

 Optional arguments can be passed :
-* `--whicheye` to choose which eye's data is used for training, such as 'L' or 'R'.
+* `--whicheye`  to select which eye data to use for training, such as "L" or "R".
 * `--batch_size `

 #### Evaluation of **IoU and F1 score**